 PLEASE NOTE: THIS INFORMATION WAS ORIGINALLY SUBMITTED BY COOPERS & LYBRAND, CANADA

-1. What Canadian Payments Are Affected By The Proposed Changes To The Convention?
+1. Which U.S. Social Security Benefits Are Affected By The Proposed Changes To The Tax Treaty?

-2. How Are Canadian Benefits Paid To U.S. Recipients Currently Taxed?
+2. How Are U.S. Benefits Paid To Canadian Residents Currently Taxed?

 3. How Will These Benefits Be Taxed Under The Proposed New Rule?

-4. I Live In The U.S. And I Have Paid Canadian Tax On My Canadian Benefits.
+4. I Live In Canada And In 1996 I Paid United States Tax On My U.S. Social Security Benefits.
 When Will I Get A Refund?

-The proposed agreement (known as a protocol) will become law only when it has been signed and ratified in both countries.
+The proposed agreement (known as a protocol) will become law only when both countries have signed and ratified it.
 You should be able to get your 1996 refund shortly after the protocol has been ratified.

 6. How Much Tax Will I Get Back?

-7. Will This Change Affect My 1996 Canadian Tax Return?
+8. Will This Change Affect My 1996 Canadian Income Tax Return?

-It will not affect how you complete any income tax return you file in Canada for 1996.
-If you have not already filed a 1996 return, you should do so according to the present law.
-Any Canadian tax you pay on your 1996 Canadian benefits will be refunded to you once the proposed protocol has been signed and ratified.
+It will not affect how you complete your 1996 income tax return.
+If you have not already filed your 1996 return, you should do so according to the present law.
+That is, you should include all your U.S. social security benefits in your income, then deduct them in computing your taxable income.